khoj-ai/flint/README.md

 1. Go to `localhost:8488/docs` in your browser.
 You should see the Swagger UI.
 2. Click on the `/dev/chat` endpoint.
 3. Click on the "Try it out" button.
 4. Enter any prompt in the `Body` field and click on the "Execute" button.
-You should get a response from the velarium service.
+You should get a response from the flint service.

 If this didn't work, you might need to debug what's wrong.